 The bigger danger: access to email accounts could lead to more serious breaches involving banking and shopping sites.
-That's because many sites use email to reset passwords.
+That's because many people reuse passwords across many sites, and also because many sites use email to reset passwords.
 Hackers could try logging in to such a site with the Yahoo email address, for instance, and ask that a password reminder be sent by email.

-The breach is the second problem for Yahoo's mail service in two months.
-In December, the service suffered a multi-day outage that prompted Yahoo CEO Marissa Mayer issue an apology.
+The breach is the second mishap for Yahoo's mail service in two months.
+In December, the service suffered a multi-day outage that prompted Yahoo CEO Marissa Mayer to issue an apology.